 Huge Weight Lifted Off Shoulders

 Ben shared what a hard time he’s having finding a job due to the pandemic.
-He’s very grateful about the benefit of the CARES Act, but was afraid he may need help beyond 9/30/2020.
+He’s very grateful about the benefit of the CARES Act, but was afraid he may need help beyond the end of the suspension.
 We discussed lower payment options such as Graduated, Extended Graduated, and IDR repayment options.
 He said he would keep in contact and ask for help.
 He went on to thank me and said that a huge weight had been lifted off his shoulders.

 Multiple Servicers Create Desire for Consolidation

 Calvin has multiple loans with multiple servicers and was considering consolidation to help make them more manageable.
 When I called, I shared the benefits of the CARES Act, provided him with his loan servicer’s phone numbers to answer questions on payments, and I gave him the Department of Education’s website to find information on consolidation.
 He thanked me for being so helpful and said he’ll reach out again when he enters repayment.

 Rachel and her mom were both on the line when I called.
 They thought it might be Rachel’s school calling because she hadn’t been in classes recently.
 Sadly, Rachel’s dad had recently passed away and she was feeling derailed and unable to return to school at this time.
 Rachel and her mom were relieved to know about the CARES Act and glad to know they had time to get back on their feet.

 Dorie is a healthcare worker who admitted to being super stressed amidst the pandemic.
 She just happened to have taken the day off on the morning we called and thought it was fate because one of the things on her "to do" list was to get things squared away with her loan payments.
 I told her about the CARES Act and current payment suspension.
 Dorie was very thankful knowing this was one less thing she had to worry about and could go back to focusing on her patients.